 I had decided while we were still in triage that I was going to need something stronger than breathing exercises to help regulate my labor (by “decided” I mean I growled “DRUGS” at Randy with all the finesse of a wounded animal), and once I made that choice, I never looked back.
 Although I went into labor endeavoring to get as far into the process as naturally as possible, I concocted that hair-brained scheme based on never having been in labor before.
 So, yes, I took the drugs.
 I could labor without them, but WHY WOULD I LABOR WITHOUT THEM.
 (I also decided that taking drugs was like a giant f-u to the patriarchal, religious establishment that teaches us pain during childbirth is our punishment for original sin, to which I say, no thank you, King James.)

 “Oh, and there’s also morphine,” said the sing-songy nurse with all the right answers.
-“It is longer-lasting than fentanyl but not as debilitating as an epidural, and its pain management qualities are…”
+“It is longer-lasting than the cheeseburger but not as debilitating as an epidural, and its pain management qualities are…”

 “I’ll take it.
 Give me that.”